cp3402-students/project-2025-tr1-jcua-team1/documentation/theme.md

 - **Page Template Settings**: Control layouts, featured images, and text formatting on a global or per-page basis.
 - **Blog Post Settings**: Control layouts, featured images, meta information display, and text formatting on a global or per-post basis.
 - **Archive Settings**: Customise archive pages (categories, tags, dates, and authors) with options for layout, pagination style, and whether to display post excerpts.
+- **404 Page Options**: Customise the 404 error page with options for title, message, search form visibility, helpful widgets, and text alignment.

 ### 2. Archive Customisation